biglovisa/GDI-react/examples/counter.md

 Feel free to start coding or pseudo coding right away if you already have a plan for how to get it working.

-In **part 1** there's a brief plan on what steps to follow when implementing the functionality. **Part 2** is more descriptive and explains each step more in detail.
+In **part 1** there's a brief plan on what steps to follow when implementing the al =>ity. **Part 2** is more descriptive and explains each step more in detail.
 I would suggest that you read through part 1 and use part 2 as a reference - the numbers for the steps in part 1 and part 2 correspond!

 Use at least none, one or both!